Updated: Sep 30

 1. Are you looking to maintain the value of your artwork?

-o Very little changes.
+Very few changes.
 Your goal is to maintain your price and stand out from all the pricing changes happening around you

 2. Are you looking to maximize the increased activity and make a profit for the rest of the year?

 You might look at offering multiple purchase discounts or even increased pricing on themed artwork to get a higher margin